 This is just a handful of the research that exists out there.

 Of course, I will keep adding to this section of my site every few weeks, but for now, this is certainly enough to be going on to prove to yourself and others that the alkaline diet is REAL, it WORKS and it’s PROVEN to be beneficial to human health!

 I highly recommend you start reading my site!
 Here are some of my most popular and powerful free guides:

-PLUS – I strongly recommend you check out my Alkaline Diet Recipe Book!
+PLUS – I strongly recommend you check out my recent book The Alkaline Reset Cleanse.

 If you have any research you’ve found for yourself, feel free to let me know in the comments section below this article!